-This graph compares the return on our common stock with that of the Standard & Poor's 500 Stock Index, the Russell 2000 Financial Services Index, and the S&P Small Cap 600 Financials Index, for the period of March 31, 2019 through December 31, 2023.
-The graph assumes that, on March 31, 2019, a person invested \$100 in each of the following: our common stock, the S&P 500 Index, the Russell 2000 Financial Services Index, and the S&P Small Cap 600 Financials Index.
+This graph compares the return on our common stock with that of the Standard & Poor's 500 Stock Index, the Russell 2000 Financial Services Index, and the S&P Small Cap 600 Financials Index, for the period of December 31, 2019 through December 31, 2024.
+The graph assumes that, on December 31, 2019, a person invested \$100 in each of the following: our common stock, the S&P 500 Index, the Russell 2000 Financial Services Index, and the S&P Small Cap 600 Financials Index.
 The graph measures total stockholder return, which takes into account both changes in stock price and distributions.
 It assumes that distributions paid are invested in like securities.
+On November 3, 2022, the Company's Board changed the Company's fiscal year end from March 31 to December 31, effective December 31, 2022.
+The 5-year stock performance comparison below is based on calendar-year periods rather than historical fiscal-year periods ending March 31.
+This change was made to enhance comparability with broader market indices and peer companies.